a3y3/rust-linked-list-assignment-design/README.md

-# rust-hash-map
+# Linked-List

-This assignment will test your Rust knowledge by requiring you to build a [HashMap](https://en.wikipedia.org/wiki/Hash_table) from scratch.
+This assignment will test your Rust knowledge by requiring you to build a [LinkedList](https://en.wikipedia.org/wiki/Linked_list) from scratch.

 Author(s):